Silver Explorer

 At The Theatre are hosted port talks (information related to the current cruise itinerary) as well as seminars and lectures presented by educated experts in various scientific fields throughout the voyage.
 Guests can hear tales of adventure or learn about the region's nature and endemic wildlife.

 The Internet Cafe provides web access at a fee.
-Complimentary black and white printing and headphones are also available.
+Complimentary black-and-white printing and headphones are also available.

 The Connoisseur's Corner is a smoking-allowed venue serving top-shelf cognacs and offering a premium selection of fine cigars.